Keturah and Lord Death by Martine Leavitt

 I'm an ardent fan of poetic metaphors and myth: powerful storytelling tools which because they're so subconsciously compelling, by definition automatically raise the stakes.
 It's part of why I consider stories using them to be so valuable, but also why they can be so potently dangerous.

 To return to the storyline of Keturah falling in love with Lord Death.
 It is true that the heart of the wise is in the house of mourning (Ecclesiastes 7:4).
-Additionally, we do live in a place of tension, where death is a part of the curse, but at the same time it's a mysterious mercy of God, an end to this life of sin and temptation.
+Additionally, we do live in a place of tension, where death is a part of the curse, but at the same time a mysterious mercy of God, an end to this life of sin and temptation.
 Also, those who know how to die well know how to live well and vice versa, the two are tied together.

 So I'm not against the deep poetry of the situation (i.e. the concept that only when we properly contemplate and meditate on death do we know what it is to be truly alive -- explored also in one of my top favorites of all time, G.K.
 Chesterton's Manalive).
 And this aspect of it is typified in one rather poetic quote near the end of K&LD: